 Closed doors aren’t a must.
 Take this kitchen for example, instead of doors behind the shelves is a statement wallpaper that showcases our client’s glassware and bits and bobs!

-The opposite to our first point, blending a larder in.
+The opposite of our first point, blending a larder in with the rest of your kitchen.
 This kitchen had lots of space under the stairs that could be used for storage and rather than highlighting the stairs in the kitchen, we made it as seamless and integrated as possible using the space for a double larder, but adjusting the heights to make the best use of the space.

 How much space do you need for a larder?
-The simple answer, is not much if you go bespoke.
-Create the larder to suit the size of your space.
+The simple answer is not much if you go bespoke and create the larder to suit the size of your space.

-Usually within a space that is a little narrow a single or double larder.
+Usually within a space that is a little narrow a single or double larder may not fit.
 Designing a pull-out larder can be a great use to maximise storage space.
 The internals can be shelves with bespoke widths to create space for everything from cereal boxes to little tins.

 Here in this kitchen, next to the oven is a pull-out larder used for storage to keep the rest of the kitchen clutter-free and allow the rest of the space to be base cabinets only without having to worry about storage.